 You Tube’s Content Strategy

 Humphrey, Michael.
 (2011).
-YouTube Channels: The Delicate Shift from Social To Mass Media.
+YouTube Channels: The Delicate Shift from Social to Mass Media.
 Forbes Magazine.
-Internet. http://www.forbes.com/sites/michaelhumphrey/2011/10/31/youtube-channels-the- delicate-shift-from-social-to-mass-media/
+Retrieved from http://www.forbes.com/sites/michaelhumphrey/2011/10/31/youtube-channels-the- delicate-shift-from-social-to-mass-media/

 Kennedy, Jill.
 (2012).
-YouTube’s Original Content Strategy is Working.
+YouTube’s Original Content Strategy Is Working.
 OnMedea.
-Internet. http://adage.com/article/digital/youtube-s-premium-content-strategy-starts-shape/149373/
+Retrieved from http://adage.com/article/digital/youtube-s-premium-content-strategy-starts-shape/149373/

 Learmoth, Michael.
 (2011).
 YouTube’s Premium-Content Strategy Starts to Take Shape.
 AdAge Digital.
-Internet. http://adage.com/article/digital/youtube-s-premium-content-strategy- starts-shape/149373/
+Retrieved from http://adage.com/article/digital/youtube-s-premium-content-strategy- starts-shape/149373/